hazimba/hte_frontend/README.md

 # Thought process and design decisions

+The design of application is a list of Seller to sell their preloved product, imagine the event of carboot sales, or thrift area where people sell their preloved, people who come at main door can have such a qr for this app (not yet implement as now the app is for seller), then can know immediaty what selling inside, in long run this app will have image of the product, location of the booth/ carboot, direct purchase, and bidding, other information such next event, promotion, weather, subscription, and to be a community that every person involve will have centralize app to manage

+1. I have not implemented ElasticSearch, so I need to optimize the app for better performance
-1. Backend is much easy than frontend
+2. Backend is much easy than frontend, only couple hour to build the base in order to run frontend
-2. Use of Next.js for the frontend, a monorepo structure would be ideal to better manage shared code and streamline development
+3. Use of Next.js for the frontend, a monorepo structure would be ideal as it fullstack framework
+4. This app may not have full CRUD for other table except products as app mainly focus on the products as below
+   - this include filter from product and favorite table
+   - create, edit, delete, update
+5. The app now full of testing data that I made through out the process of development
+6. The purchase button not work (but can work in future)

 # Any known issues or limitations

+1. Not much reference in youtube for ElasticSearch, need to skip this.
-1. Not fully utilize Next Framework, rushing, not thinking much
+2. Not fully utilize Next Framework, rushing, not thinking much
-2. 7 days more than enough to build something more but since got this assessment during UAT week, only start couple days ago
+3. 7 days more than enough to build something more but since got this assessment during UAT week, only start couple days ago

 ## Getting Started